-Under this alternative, chronic flooding during large storm events may result in flooding within the WTC Site, particularly in areas that may receive runoff from rainwater running down the construction ramps.
-As discussed in Chapter 2, "Methodology," it is likely that the Southern Site would be redeveloped independently with office buildings.
+Under this alternative, there would be no impact on the floodplain on Site 26.
+Chronic flooding during large storm events may result in flooding within the WTC Site, particularly in areas that may receive runoff from rainwater running down the construction ramps.
+As stated in Chapter 2, "Methodology", it is likely that the Southern Site would be redeveloped independently with office buildings.
+As with the Proposed Action, development of the Southern Site would not have an impact on floodplain conditions.